March of Dimes: Anti-polio efforts

-The group was founded by President Franklin D. Roosevelt on January 3, 1938, as a response to U.S. epidemics of polio, a condition that can leave people with permanent physical disabilities.
-Roosevelt was himself diagnosed with polio in 1921, although his symptoms are postulated to be more consistent with Guillain–Barré syndrome – an autoimmune neuropathy which Roosevelt's doctors failed to consider as a diagnostic possibility.
+The group was founded by Franklin D. Roosevelt on January 3, 1938, as a response to U.S. epidemics of polio, a condition that can leave people with permanent physical disabilities.
+Roosevelt was himself diagnosed with polio in 1921.
 The foundation was an alliance between scientists and volunteers, with volunteers raising money to support research and education efforts.

 The National Foundation for Infantile Paralysis was a reconstitution of the Georgia Warm Springs Foundation, which Roosevelt and his friend Basil O'Connor founded with other friends in 1927.
 O'Connor became the foundation's president, a position he held for more than three decades.
 His first task was to create a network of local chapters that could raise money and deliver aid; more than 3,100 county chapters were established during his tenure.

 The name "March of Dimes" — a play on the contemporary radio and newsreel series, The March of Time — was coined by stage, screen and radio star Eddie Cantor.
 He inspired a nationwide fundraising campaign in the week preceding President Roosevelt's birthday on January 30, 1938.
 Lapel pins were sold for ten cents (a dime) each; special features were produced by the motion picture studios and radio industry; and nightclubs and cabarets held dances and contributed a portion of the proceeds.
-As Cantor himself stated, “The March of Dimes will enable all persons, even the children, to show our President that they are with him in this battle against this disease.
+As Cantor himself stated, "The March of Dimes will enable all persons, even the children, to show our President that they are with him in this battle against this disease.
 Nearly everyone can send in a dime, or several dimes.
-However, it takes only ten dimes to make a dollar and if a million people send only one dime, the total will be $100,000.”
-Cantor's appeal collected only few dimes and donation to begin with, just $17.50 had been sent in to the White House in two days.
-But what followed was a flood: by January 29, over 80,000 letters with dimes, quarters and dollars poured into the White House mailroom so that official correspondence to the President was buried in donation letters, with a final count of 2,680,000 dimes or $268,000 donated in what the press called "a silver tide which actually swamped the White House."
+However, it takes only ten dimes to make a dollar and if a million people send only one dime, the total will be $100,000."
+Cantor's appeal collected only few dimes and donations to begin with; just $17.50 had been sent in to the White House in two days, but what followed was a flood: by January 29, over 80,000 letters with dimes, quarters and dollars poured into the White House mail room so that official correspondence to the president was buried in donation letters, with a final count of 2,680,000 dimes or $268,000 donated in what the press called "a silver tide which actually swamped the White House."
 Roosevelt went on the air to express his thanks, saying:

 Donald Anderson was the very first "poster child" to raise money for the March of Dimes.
 He was from Oregon and had been diagnosed with polio in 1943.
-Photos were taken of Donald in an almost paralyzed state.
+Photos were taken of Donald in an almost-paralyzed state.
 Another photo was taken seven months later to show how he had improved after receiving treatment funded by the foundation.
 His story was meant to show how regular, everyday Americans had helped Donald during his time in the polio ward by donating to the March of Dimes.